bluek8s/kubedirector/doc/quickstart.md

 You should have kubectl installed on your local workstation, with administrative privileges for deploying resources into some namespace in your K8s cluster (and specifically, setting RBACs there).

-Some K8s platforms also provide other ways to run kubectl or manage K8s in other ways, but the standard KubeDirector deployment process uses a locally installed kubectl, and the examples in these docs are in terms of using kubectl locally as well.
+Some K8s platforms also provide other ways to run kubectl or manage K8s, but the standard KubeDirector deployment process uses a locally installed kubectl, and the examples in these docs are in terms of using kubectl locally as well.
 So a local kubectl is necessary.
 This document does also assume that you have a general familiarity with using common kubectl commands.

 We strongly recommend using a kubectl version at least as recent as that of your K8s cluster.
 You can use "kubectl version" to check this.